 Authors should use an appropriate bibliographic referencing system.

-Essays and supporting letters certifying the applicant’s status should be sent by e-mail to: firstname.lastname@example.org.
-The 2017 competition is now closed.
+Essays and supporting letters certifying the applicant’s status should be sent by e-mail to: email@example.com.
+The deadline for submissions is 26 January 2018.

 Undergraduate Essay Prize Winners